notsag-dev/buffer-overflow/README.md

 It can be verified that the EIP registry has the value `42424242` at the moment of the crash, which is equivalent to `BBBB`.

 ### Badchars detection
 Now we have control over the EIP registry, badchars have to be checked.
-Badchars are characters that are not suitable to be included in the shellcode, and the way of verifying it is to send all of them after the value that will overwrite the EIP registry, so that all of those values will be stored in memory.
-When any of them does not appear in memory, it means it is a bad character.
+Badchars are characters that are not suitable to be included in the shellcode, and the way of verifying it is to send all of them after the value that will overwrite the EIP registry, so that all of those values will be stored in the stack.
+When any of them does not appear in the dump, it means it is a bad character.
 Code:

 ```
 #!/usr/bin/python